rtbrick/bngblaster/docsrc/sources/interfaces.rst

 to the learned MAC address of the configured gateway.

 The network interface behaves like a router.
 It accepts all traffic sent to its own MAC address.
-This allows to send and receive traffic for prefixes advertised via routing protocols or configured via static routes on the connected device under test.
+This allows sending and receiving traffic for prefixes advertised via routing protocols or configured via static routes on the connected device under test.